 - 1/2 teaspoon salt

-Starting with the wet ingredients first (pumpkin, maple syrup, eggs, etc.) layer everything except the chocolate chips into a blender or a food processor and blend for about 30 seconds, or until smooth.
+- Starting with the wet ingredients first (pumpkin, maple syrup, eggs, almond butter, vanilla and milk) layer everything except the chocolate chips into a blender or a food processor and blend for about 30 seconds, or until smooth.

 - Using a spoon, gently stir the chocolate chips into the batter.
 Pour the batter into the muffin tin, filling each about 3/4th of the way full.
 Top with a few more chocolate chips then bake in the oven for 22 minutes, until light golden brown.
 Allow to to cool for at least 10-15 minutes before stuffing in your face.
 Leftovers are good at room temperature for the first day but are best kept refrigerated for up to 5 days.